ravepossum/ravepossum.github.io/README.md

 # Contact

-If you have any questions about my work, you can reach me on discord @ravepossum.
+If you find any bugs or have any questions about my work, you can reach me on discord @ravepossum.